vekatze/neut/book/src/installation.md

 1. remove the binary `~/.local/bin/neut`,
 2. remove `NEUT_CORE_MODULE_URL` and `NEUT_CORE_MODULE_DIGEST` in your shell config, and
-3. remove cache directories created in your Neut projects (if desired).
+3. remove cache directories in your projects (if desired).